 The Dillon Johnston Writers Reading Series

-The Dillon Johnston Writers Reading Series, named after the founder of Wake Forest University Press, brings to campus established and emerging fiction writers, poets, and writers of creative nonfiction each year to give readings and visit creative writing workshops.
-The readings are often followed by a book signing and a reception.
+The Dillon Johnston Writers Reading Series, named after the founder of Wake Forest University Press, brings to campus established and emerging fiction writers, poets, and writers of creative nonfiction each year to give literary readings and visit creative writing workshops.
+The readings are followed by a book signing and a reception.
 Readings are occasionally coordinated in conjunction with other departments and offices at Wake Forest as well as with local and state agencies such as the North Carolina Humanities Council.

 The readings are open to all Wake Forest students, faculty, and staff as well as to the general public and have become popular events in the university’s calendar.
 Please see maps and parking information as well as driving directions to Wake Forest’s Reynolda Campus, where the readings are held.